some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Instance ID [uint16]: Describes the Service-Instance-ID of the Service Instance concerned by the SD message or is set to 0xFFFF if all service instances of a service are meant.
+* Instance ID [uint16]: Describes the Service Instance ID of the Service Instance this entry is concerned with or is set to 0xFFFF if all service instances of a service are meant.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_56